hackebrot/vimfiles/README.rst

 Let's say you want to replace ``Hello World`` in the following text::

-    We are going to write a simple Hello World programm...
+    We are going to write a simple Hello World program...

 Given that you searched for it via ``/Hello World``, you can simply use the following command to change the text::